maekitalo/tntnet-homepage/htdocs/faq.markdown

 Try "ldd -r myapplication.so".
 This checks for unresolved symbols.
 If you get an error message, you also get a hint, what may be missing

+### When installing cxxtools and tntnet from the sources, I get an error, that libcxxtools.so.x can't be loaded

+Well, you have to update the cache of the dynamic linker by running `ldconfig` as root.

+Make also sure, that the path, where you installed cxxtools, tntnet and tntdb to is found by the runtime linker.
+The default path for the libraries is `/usr/local/lib`.
+You may need to add the path to your /etc/ld.conf or create a file in `/etc/ld.conf.d/`.
+On fedora I create a file /etc/ld.conf.d/local.conf with the content `/usr/local/lib` and run `ldconfig` as root then.